worldcoin/world-id-docs/docs/index.md

 - **Democratic voting**.
 Ensure one person equals one vote; e.g. governance, proposal voting, etc.
 - **Quadratic funding**.
 Funding where the number of contributors matter more than the sheer number of dollars provided (to democratize the process).
 Ensure a single person only funds a project once.
 An example of quadratic funding is [Gitcoin](https://gitcoin.co/blog/gitcoin-grants-quadratic-funding-for-the-world/).
 - **Person-bound NFTs**.
 Enables the possibility of blockchain-based records (e.g. university degrees, vaccination records, citizenship confirmation, ...).
 Without World ID you could transfer those NFTs to a third party which would make the records useless.
+- **Quadratic-Attention-Payments**.
+Enables people to vote on Advertisements Quadratically to ensure that advertisements with more appeal are shown at the top.
+TLDR ,a public BillBoard.

 :::note
 Spot an error in these docs?
 Our docs are open source too and contributions are welcome.
 Open a PR on [GitHub](https://github.com/worldcoin/world-id-docs).